 Rules are made to be broken — or are they?
 When it comes to money management, there are some financial rules you’re better off keeping.
-While some money rules have loopholes that can work out, other types of financial rule bending could wreck your finances.
-Here are four money rules you should never break.
+While some money rules have loopholes that can work out, other types of financial-rule bending could wreck your finances.
+Here are seven money rules you should never break.

 1. Plan for the end

-2. Don’t spend like a billionaire (unless you are one, then carry on)
+2. Don’t spend like a billionaire (unless you are one)

 Live within your means.
 You’ve probably heard it hundreds of times, but it’s worth repeating.
 Following this rule will keep you out of a lot of trouble.
 If you like to flash your cash, you’re in for a really tough time when it comes to financial health.
 Nursing bad money habits that cause you to live above your means will likely result in a mountain of debt.